**Under contruction**

 (125th Anniversary of the Department - 2013)

 In 1979, the Department began leasing a structure at the intersection of Forrest Road and Ridge Valley Road from West Rockhill Township to be used as a substation.
-Station 87, as it was numbered, housed the 1974 Ford-FMC-Spartan-John Bean pumper as well as the 1971 Dodge Power Wagon field unit.
+Station 87, as it was numbered then before the Quakertown Fire Department acquired the number, housed the 1974 Ford-FMC-Spartan-John Bean pumper as well as the 1971 Dodge Power Wagon field unit.
 Due to a lack of volunteers, delayed response times, and lack of financial support, the substation was closed on February 28, 1999.

 Sellersville Volunteer Hose Company No. 2

-On April 6, 1911 the Sellersville Volunteer Fire Company, No. 2 was officially organized.
-President of the new Company, Frederick Schubert (who was also the General Manager of the U.S. Gauge Company), donated land from the U.S. Gauge property to construct a new building for Comapny No. 2.
-The new building was built on the South side of E Clymer Avenue not far from the Gauge property and on September 20, 1911 Company No. 2 was incorporated.
+On April 6, 1911 the Sellersville Volunteer Fire Company, No. 2 was officially organized, with the charter being filed on September 18th.
+President of the new Company, Frederick Schubert (who was also the General Manager of the U.S. Gauge Company), donated land from the U.S. Gauge property to construct a new building for Company No. 2.
+The new building was built on the south side of E Clymer Avenue and was described as a 14' X 22' building.
+On September 20, 1911 Company No. 2 was incorporated with a formal building dedication to be held on November 18th, 1911.
 A 1913 Sanborn Insurance map below shows the location of the firehouse being roughly located around the slight bend on E Clymer Avenue.
 (Believed to be approxmiately where the present day Sellersville Beverage parking lot is.)

 (Sellersville Volunteer Fire Company No. 2, ca. 1913)